TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

 # Creating a Character

-Character creation is intrinsically a player-focused activity, so this section will assume that the person reading it is a player.
+Character creation is a player-focused activity, so this section will assume that the person reading it is a player.
 That said, gamemasters, you should read this as well-- it might even be good to read it aloud to your players at the table.

 Creating a character is all about dreaming up a concept, then figuring out how to realize it mechanically.
 There is no specific order that one must follow when creating a character in Simply Roleplaying, so players should feel free to skip around as they define their character.
-If you're new to roleplaying games in general, consider writing a quick answer to the questions below as you build your character.
+If you're new to roleplaying games in general, you may want to start by writing an answer to each of the headings before you read the text under them.

 <br/>